-Medical Assistant Jobs are Projected to Grow Faster than Average
+1. Medical Assistant Jobs are Projected to Grow Faster than Average

-Medical Assistants Can Work in a Variety of Settings
+2. Medical Assistants Can Work in a Variety of Settings

-Medical Assistants May Enjoy Flexible Schedules
+3. Medical Assistants May Enjoy Flexible Schedules

-As noted above, Medical Assistants work in a variety of settings, including Doctors’ Offices and Clinics.
+As noted above, medical assistants work in a variety of settings, including doctors’ offices and clinics.
 Many clinics are open days and evenings along with weekdays and weekends.
-In addition, Doctors’ Offices may have varying hours to meet the needs of their patients.
+In addition, doctors’ offices may have varying hours to meet the needs of their patients.
 Because of all this, Medical Assistants can enjoy a degree of flexibility in their schedule.
-A career as a Medical Assistant may offer flexibility because these healthcare professionals will be needed to work days and nights.
-For some who may need to work certain hours or certain days, a career as a Medical Assistant may be a good fit depending on the hours at the office where they work.
+A career as a medical assistant may offer flexibility because these healthcare professionals will be needed to work days and nights.
+For some who may need to work certain hours or certain days, a career as a medical assistant may be a good fit depending on the hours at the office where they work.

-A Career As a Medical Assistant Could Be an Entryway into the Healthcare Field
+4. A Career As a Medical Assistant Could Be an Entryway into the Healthcare Field

-Some may choose to train to become a Medical Assistant as a way to get their foot in the door in the field of healthcare.
-Training to become a Medical Assistant is a good first step for many because it allows them many benefits.
+Some may choose to train to become a medical assistant as a way to get their foot in the door in the field of healthcare.
+Training to become a medical assistant is a good first step for many because it allows them many benefits.
 One benefit is the fact that they are going to be exposed to a variety of skills both in their training as well as on-the-job that may help them if they choose to advance their career in healthcare later.
-Becoming a Medical Assistant may also benefit someone because they may be exposed to other healthcare professionals, in the workplace.
+Becoming a medical assistant may also benefit someone because they may be exposed to other healthcare professionals, in the workplace.
 This can allow them to see what some of these other positions are like.
-Lastly, training to become a Medical Assistant is a good first step for many because they can explore exactly what they like about working in healthcare and what they may want to pursue further if they were to go back to further their education.
-For example, some may really like the clinical aspects of the role, while others may prefer the office duties a Medical Assistant may perform.
+Lastly, training to become a medical assistant is a good first step for many because they can explore exactly what they like about working in healthcare and what they may want to pursue further if they were to go back to further their education.
+For example, some may really like the clinical aspects of the role, while others may prefer the office duties a medical assistant may perform.

-In the workplace, Medical Assistants work directly with patients.
-As a result, the job of a Medical Assistant is very hands-on.
-Because this is a hands-on job, hands-on training is very beneficial for a future Medical Assistant.
+In the workplace, medical assistants work directly with patients.
+As a result, the job of a medical assistant is very hands-on.
+Because this is a hands-on job, hands-on training is very beneficial for a future medical assistant.
 In addition, receiving hands-on training can prove to be an advantage for a medical assistant.
 For example, someone who has had the opportunity to practice the skills they have learned can tell potential employers that they have had experience and practice performing certain skills.
 This is desirable for employers.
-Those hiring Medical Assistants can feel more comfortable that the people they are hiring are more “workplace ready.”
+Those hiring medical assistants can feel more comfortable that the people they are hiring are more “workplace ready.”
 As a result, having as much hands-on training as possible can make a medical assistant more marketable.

 Medical Assistant training in Michigan | Dorsey Schools

-b.
-Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, Long-Term Occupational Employment Projections (2016-2026) Michigan Statewide, Medical Assistants (SOC Code: 31-9092), http://milmi.mt.gov/Portals/137/publications/projectionsdata/LongTerm_OccupationalProj_2026_MI.xlsx (visited February 05, 2020).
+2. Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, Long-Term Occupational Employment Projections (2016-2026) Michigan Statewide, Medical Assistants (SOC Code: 31-9092), http://milmi.mt.gov/Portals/137/publications/projectionsdata/LongTerm_OccupationalProj_2026_MI.xlsx (visited February 05, 2020).